 Now I just have to make a dot with a dry erase marker by what I want to remember to buy.

-I do like to place it on a clipboard when I go to the store so it can sit up in the cart and be easy to read.
+I do like to place it on a clipboard when I go to the store.
+It can just sit up in the cart and be easy to read.
 Then, I just buy what I need, and I just wipe it away when I get home.